digital-work-lab/open-source-project/docs/week_12_code_review_teaching_notes.md

 # Week 12: Code review session (teaching notes)

+{: highlight }
+If students test the code in Codespaces, the workspace should be started early.

 ## Introduction:

 - Key skill: managing complexity (keeping in mind that simple structures are often preferrable to artificial complexity)